Best Ways to Adjust Before Hiking the Mountain of Seven Colors

 What is the climate like in Vinicunca?

-Vinicunca is located in the Cusco region and has two well-defined rainy and dry seasons.
-The temperature on the route to Vinicunca, the Rainbow Mountain, can go down to 0ºC and rise to 25ºC, depending on the season.
+Vinicunca is in the Cusco region and has two well-defined rainy and dry seasons.
+The temperature along the route to Vinicunca, the Rainbow Mountain, can range from 0 °C to 25 °C, depending on the season.

 RAINY SEASON:

-The rainy season covers the months of November to March.
-During this time, due to the climatic variation and frequent rains, it is not advisable to do adventure tourism or long walks in Cusco.
-But, if you can make small tours within the city.
+The rainy season runs from November through March.
+Due to climatic variations and frequent rainfall, engaging in adventure tourism or taking long walks in Cusco is not advisable.
+But if you can do small tours within the city,

 DRY SEASON:

-This season covers the months from April to October.
-This time is perfect for all types of sightseeing in Cusco; the presence of rain is minimal.
-However, carrying a rain poncho among your things is always suggested because, despite being in the dry season, there is the possibility of witnessing rain.
+This season runs from April to October.
+This time is perfect for all types of sightseeing in Cusco; rainfall is minimal.
+However, carrying a rainponcho among your things is always suggested because, despite being in the dry season, there is the possibility of witnessing rain.

-In the highlands of Cusco, you can feel an intense cold accompanied by the wind, for which people must go through a process of acclimatization and thus avoid the famous altitude sickness or soroche.
+In the highlands of Cusco, you can feel an intense cold accompanied by the wind.
+People must undergo acclimatization to avoid altitude sickness, or soroche.

-But don’t worry if it is your first time in Cusco because we will share some recommendations to help you acclimate during your stay in Cusco.
+But don’t worry if this is your first time in Cusco.
+We will share some recommendations to help you acclimate during your stay.

 How To Acclimatize In Vinicunca

 Acclimatization is not a quick process, but it is not complicated either.
-For acclimatization in Vinicunca, you will need an average time of 2 to 3 days to undertake the tour; this way, you will be able to deal with possible symptoms of altitude sickness.
+For acclimatization in Vinicunca, you will need 2 to 3 days to undertake the tour; this way, you can address possible symptoms of altitude sickness.

 Tips on how to acclimatize in Vinicunca:

-Next, we will share some tips for the acclimatization process and be able to reach Vinicunca without any inconvenience.
+Next, we will share some tips to help you acclimatize and reach Vinicunca without any inconvenience.

-The trek to Vinicunca is a moderate trek from level I to level VI, so you should keep yourself hydrated.
+The trek to Vinicunca is moderate, from level I to level VI, so you should keep hydrated.

-Kondor Path Tours suggests you go through a medical check-up before starting the trek in addition to acclimatization.
-The latter is recommended for health reasons since, in the case of suffering altitude sickness in an emergency, we could calm the symptoms with painkillers.
-If you have any allergy to medications, it does suggest to warn.
+Kondor Path Tours recommends a medical check-up before starting the trek, in addition to acclimatization.
+The latter is recommended for health reasons, as in the event of altitude sickness, we could relieve symptoms with painkillers.
+If you have any allergies to medications, a warning is suggested.

 Symptoms of altitude sickness in Vinicunca: